nicross/sea/README.md

 <details>
   <summary>Heavy Spoiler Warning</summary>
   <p>The military has intelligence that a vast network of caves exists beneath the ocean floor.
 They suspect that valuable treasures, some not of this world, lay dormant inside.
-Your secondary objective is to submerge, explore, and acquire these artifacts.</p>
+Perhaps your objective is to submerge, explore, and acquire these artifacts.</p>
 </details>

 ### Keyboard controls